-Historic, charming and even whimsical are words that slip from the tongue when describing a visit to Zurich.
-Painted in pastels, framed by moody skies, the traditional Swiss buildings cuddle together as if in preparation for their famed cold winters.
+Historic, charming, and even whimsical are words that slip from the tongue when describing a visit to Zurich.
+Painted in pastels, and framed by moody skies, the traditional Swiss buildings cuddle together as if in preparation for their famed cold winters.
 Wandering the old town cobblestones sparks memories of childhood fairytales.
 Albeit a historic destination, Zurich is also modern and dynamic with plenty to offer through its art and dining scenes too.
-Due to its size and relatively high cost to visit most only spend 2 days in Zurich, which is enough to get a taste for what this quaint European city has to offer.
-Our Zurich city guide shares things to do in Zurich for the first time visitor including off the beaten path gems if you have 3 days in Zurich or more.
+Due to its size and relatively high cost to visit most only spend 2 days in Zurich, which is enough to get a taste of what this quaint European city has to offer.
+Our Zurich city guide shares things to do in Zurich for the first-time visitor including off-the-beaten-path gems if you have 3 days in Zurich or more.

 Anna Vagstad | Skye Gilkeson